folio-org/raml-module-builder/README.md

                 strict: false
                 value: <<exampleItem>>
 9. Generated interfaces dont have the 'Resource' suffix e.g. ConfigurationsResource -> Configurations
-10. Names of generated pojos (also referenced by the generated interfaces) may change
+10. Names of generated pojos (also referenced by the generated interfaces) may change For example:
-    Example:
         kv_configuration: !include ../_schemas/kv_configuration.schema
         will produce a pojo called: KvConfiguration

-        referencing the kv_configuration in a schema (below, will produce a pojo called Config - which means the same pojo will be created twice with different names.
-Therefore, it is preferable to synchronize names)
+    Referencing the kv_configuration in a schema (example below will produce a pojo called Config) which means the same pojo will be created twice with different names.
+    Therefore, it is preferable to synchronize names.
             "configs": {
               "id": "configurationData",
               "type": "array",